arkabagchi1993/GROMACS_Files/README.md

 	#include "amber96.ff/ions.itp"

-## Now you have to copy the "conf.gro" and "LIG.gro" file into a "complex.gro" file ##
+# Build the .gro file for the complex #
-To do that, follow the steps-----
+**Now you have to copy the "conf.gro" and "LIG.gro" file into a "complex.gro" file** To do that, follow the steps-----
 	1. Type "cp ./conf.gro ./complex.gro  (This will make a copy the "conf.gro" and name it as "complex.gro")
 	2. Now open LIG.gro file in text editor by typing "nano LIG.gro" and copy from the third line of the file to the second last line of the file.